Blaisorblade/pdbp.github.io/index.md

 ```

 Think of `result(ez)` as a computation that is a *pure expression* `ez`.
-It is supposed to do nothing else than *evaluating* the expression `ez` to a yield a result of type `Z`.
+Executing it is supposed to do nothing else than *evaluating* the expression `ez` to a yield a result of type `Z`.

 In what follows we also refer to computations `result(ez)`, that, essentially, are pure expression, as *atomic computations*.
 It is up to you to define the granularity of atomic computations.